GradienceTeam/Community/README.md

 ## Preset stored somewhere else

+### What's a repo ?

+A repo is a file where you list all of your presets.
+It can be stored everywhere after creating your repo, you can share it and enable it in `Preferences`

 Store a file with a similar formatting to `presets.json`, it can be everywhere (on your server, on a GitHub repo, on GitHub gist, etc)

 Add a link to your `repo` in `Preferences` > `Repo`